edgeimpulse/expert-projects/README.md

 # Welcome

-These Docs contain all of the Projects built by the Edge Impulse Expert Network.
+This Docs repository contains all of the Projects built by the Edge Impulse Expert Network.

 There are computer vision, audio classification, anomaly detection, gesture recognition, robotics, environmental and spacial awareness and more, covering a wide variety of hardware, sensors, and devices.